The 90 Day Practitioner

 It is not easy simply to only listen.
 In fact, for the typical Inner Parent, this step is quite difficult.
 After all, how often did your parents ask you a question and then allow you to:

 This is part of the problem during the first three months of Self-Parenting.
 If you had mostly negative role models to emulate as a child, you will have developed mostly negative Self-Parenting skills.
-So the first skill these sessions teach you is simply to:
+So the first skill these early sessions teach you is simply to:

 I can promise you, by just asking questions of your Inner Child, you will learn more than you ever thought possible.